junxit/us-congress-bills-110/bill.md

   >     - **(E)** the home languages of Head Start and Early Head Start teachers;
   >     - **(F)** the rate of progress made by limited English proficient children and their families in Head Start programs and in Early Head Start programs, including—
   >       - **(i)** the rate of progress made by limited English proficient children toward meeting the additional educational standards described in section 641A(a)(1)(B)(ii) while enrolled in Head Start programs;
+  >       - **(ii)** a description of the type of assessment or assessments used to determine the rate of progress made by limited English proficient children;
-  >       - **(ii)** the correlation between such progress and the type and quality of instruction and educational programs provided to limited English proficient children; and
+  >       - **(iii)** the correlation between such progress and the type and quality of instruction and educational programs provided to limited English proficient children; and
-  >       - **(iii)** the correlation between such progress and the health and family services provided by Head Start programs to limited English proficient children and their families; and
+  >       - **(iv)** the correlation between such progress and the health and family services provided by Head Start programs to limited English proficient children and their families; and
   >     - **(G)** the extent to which Head Start programs make use of funds under section 640(a)(3) to improve the quality of Head Start services provided to limited English proficient children and their families.
   > - **(i)** *Children, families, and programs affected by hurricanes katrina and rita*
   >   - **(1)** *Purpose* The purpose of this subsection is to evaluate the status of Head Start and Early Head Start programs affected by Hurricanes Katrina and Rita as well as the challenges those programs have faced in reestablishing themselves and reenrolling eligible children and families, with the ultimate goal of providing all Head Start and Early Head Start programs with recommendations for developing and implementing disaster plans.
   >   - **(2)** *Definition* The term “areas affected by Hurricanes Katrina and Rita” means any parish or county for which it was determined that assistance was warranted from the Federal Government under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5121 et seq.) as a result of Hurricanes Katrina and Rita.
   >   - **(3)** *Study* The Secretary shall conduct a study on the status of children and families participating in Head Start and Early Head Start programs in areas affected by Hurricanes Katrina and Rita.
-  >   - **(4)** *Report* Not later than 1 year after the date of the enactment of the Improving Head Start Act of 2007, the Secretary shall prepare and submit to Congress a report containing the results of such study, including
+  >   - **(4)** *Report* Not later than 1 year after the date of the enactment of the Improving Head Start Act of 2007, the Secretary shall prepare and submit to Congress a report containing the results of such study, including—
   >     - **(A)** information on the population served, including—
   >       - **(i)** the number of children and families participating in Head Start and Early Head Start programs in areas affected by Hurricanes Katrina and Rita before and after Hurricanes Katrina and Rita;
   >       - **(ii)** the demographics of such children and families; and